ambewas/react-introduction/step_5/chapter_5.md

 First off, we only need to return a filtered state, if there's actually a searchQuery.
 Otherwise, return `this.state.music`.

 But if there is a query, we'll need to do something with it.
-Here we're using lodash's `filter` function -- but you could just as well write your own.
+We are using Array's built in `filter` function.

-`_.filter` takes the array to filter as first argument, and then a filter function as the second argument.
+We apply `Array.filter` to the music array pass it a function as the argument.
 In this case, if the function applied to an item evaluates to `false`, the item is filtered out of the returned array.
 If it's `true`, we keep it.

-With the `regex` we've created (so we can do case insensitive search), we look in either the title or the artist field of every album, and return true if our `searchQuery` was found in either one.
+We use a bare-bones check using `toLowerCase` and `indexOf` here to look in either the title or the artist field of every album, and return true if our `searchQuery` was found in either one.
+(A case-insensitive regex would probably be a safer and faster alternative.)

 The only thing left to do is actually calling `this._getFilteredMusic` in our render function, so we can pass this array to our `MusicSummary`  component: